kubeshop/botkube-docs/content/configuration/communication/_index.md

 With executor bindings you can configure which executors are allowed in a given channel.
 To read more about executor configuration, see the [Executor](/configuration/executor) document.

 With source bindings, you can specify which events are sent to a given channel (or, in case of Elasticsearch, index).
+To read more about source configuration, see the [Source](/configuration/source) document.

 ## Known limitations